1933-2007::The City of Alanville

 Victoria, British Columbia

-In 1974, Victoria's city council sought advice regarding Inner Harbour concerns and arranged to borrow Clack and his unique planning insights back from the federal government.
-After a short visit to Victoria, Clack submitted his recommendations in a report before returning to Ottawa and his position as Assistant General Manager and Director of Planning for Canada's National Capital Commission.
+In 1974, Victoria's city council sought advice from Ottawa regarding their Inner Harbour concerns and arranged to borrow Clack and his unique planning insights from the federal government.
+After a short visit to Victoria, Clack submitted his recommendations in a report before returning to Ottawa and his new position as Assistant General Manager and Director of Planning for Canada's National Capital Commission.
 A few years later, after winning international acclaim for Ottawa as a world-class Capital City, Clack accepted an invitation to spend time as an exchange planner in Canberra, Australia's national capital.
 He retired in 1983 and returned to Victoria, where local planning authorities and advisory boards continued to value his guidance on special city projects.
 In 2005, his eyesight began to fail, but his vision for Victoria remained firm.
 When Clack died in 2007, his obituary revealed that he had enjoyed model railroading all his life.

 "I suppose I've always been a planner.
 I remember when I was 12 years old I drew my first plan for revising and revamping the area around the Inner Harbour.
 It gave me quite a thrill to see that basic plan revived." -Roderick Clack (1921-2007)